-Only business related expenses can be paid or reimbursed by the university.
+Only business related expenses are reimbursable or paid by the university.

-When an expense is both business and personal only the business portion can be reimbursed.
+When an expense is both business and personal, only the business portion is reimbursable.

-- When a traveler adds personal time to a business trip, a business only cost comparison must be completed using Concur Travel ( the booking tool).
+- When a traveler adds personal time to a business trip, a business only cost comparison from Concur Travel (the booking tool) is required.
 See the FAQ section on personal travel for more details.

-- The business only cost comparison should be obtained at the same time that the business/personal trip is booked.
+- The traveler or delegate should obtain the business only cost comparison at the same time that the business/personal trip is booked.

-- If a cost comparison is not secured before the trip takes place, the traveler must work with Corporate Travel Management (CTM) to obtain a valid “business only" comparison.
+- If a cost comparison is not secured before the trip takes place, the traveler or delegate must work with Corporate Travel Management (CTM) to obtain a valid business only comparison, referred to as a "past fare quote."
 The cost of this service is the traveler’s personal responsibility.
 See the FAQ section on person travel for details about how to submit a request to CTM.

-- This can be booked through Concur Travel (the booking tool).
+- This is bookable through Concur Travel (the booking tool).

 - When a traveler goes to an additional destination outside of the university business routing or destination(s), it is considered a personal deviation with a routing change.

-- The travel to the additional destination should not be booked through Concur or through a univerisity travel coordinator.
+- Travel to the additional destination is not bookable through Concur Travel or a university travel coordinator.

-- The traveler is reponsible for booking and paying for the personal deviation from the business only itinerary.
+- The traveler is responsible for booking and paying for the personal deviation from the business only itinerary.

 - Attach the business only cost comparison

-- If adding personal time costs more than the comparison for the business timeframe, the additional cost will be first offset reimbursable expenses and the remaining amount will be paid back through payroll deduction.
+- If adding personal time costs more than the comparison for the business time-frame, the additional cost is first offset reimbursable expenses and the remaining amount is paid back through payroll deduction.